animir/node-rate-limiter-flexible/BLOCK_STRATEGY.md

 We don't want latency to become 3, 5 or more seconds.
 RateLimiterRedis provides a block strategy to avoid too many requests to Redis during DDoS attack.

-It can be activated with setup `blockOnPointsConsumed` and `blockDuration` options.
+It can be activated with setup `inmemoryBlockOnConsumed` and `inmemoryBlockDuration` options.
-If some actions consume `blockOnPointsConsumed` points, RateLimiterRedis starts using **current process memory** for them All blocked actions with certain key don't request Redis anymore until block expires.
+If some actions consume `inmemoryBlockOnConsumed` points, RateLimiterRedis starts using **current process memory** for them All blocked actions with certain key don't request Redis anymore until block expires.

 Note for distributed apps: DDoS requests still can go to Redis if not all NodeJS workers blocked appropriate keys.